akonkel/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)

 We can see that no recorded steps is about as frequent as the other most common bin (~10000 steps).
 Finally, we want the mean and medium across days.
-That's pretty similar to the total.
+That's easy.

 ```r
 meanSteps <- mean(totPerDay)